2024-25 Catalog

 The Department offers programs of study leading to the degrees of Master of Science and Doctor of Philosophy in Mechanical Engineering.

-The mission of the Department of Mechanical Engineering and Mechanics is to provide quality education and training to undergraduate and graduate students, to develop new knowledge and engineering methodology through research, and to provide service to industry and society at large.
+The mission of the Department of Mechanical Engineering & Mechanics is to provide quality education and training to undergraduate and graduate students, develop new knowledge and engineering methodology through research, and serve industry and society at large.

 Consistent with the above mission statement, the education components of the graduate programs strive to:

-• Educate graduate students to a level of Mechanical Engineering higher to that of the high quality undergraduate program.
+• Educate graduate students to a level of mechanical engineering higher than that of the high-quality undergraduate program.
 This level is mainly defined by the content and scope of the core courses offered.

-• Enable students to engage in advanced study and research with scholars on a variety of topics relating to Mechanical Engineering.
+• Enable students to engage in advanced study and research with scholars on various topics relating to mechanical engineering.

 • Familiarize students with issues relating to support, funding and presentation of research results and products.